stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (yren10−stat6250): Can a SAS engine access other format except SAS file format?
 - Question (akumar30−stat6250): Doe dataset saved in permanent library accessible after end of SAS Session?

+-Question (lzhao4-stat6250): How to correctly assign a SAS libref?
+-Answer (mcardoso3-stat6250):  Use a LIBNAME statement and store it with any SAS program so that the library is assigned each time the program is submitted.

+-Question (dlee117-stat6250): What are the steps to reference a permanent SAS file?
+-Answer (mcardoso3-stat6250):  To reference a permanent SAS file, you assign a libref to the SAS library, and then use the libref as the first part of the files name to reference the file within the library.

 [Course Textbook Chapter 2, Problem 8]
 - Question (mcardoso3-stat6250): Why does the YEARCUTOFF=option only start from the year listed and moving forward instead of containing the prior years?